 - Good source of fiber, folate, Vitamins A, C, E, and K, and chromium.

 - It helps protect against certain forms of cancer such as bone, breast, colon, larynx, and lung cancers.
 Asparagus contains glutathione a detoxifying compound that helps break down carcinogens and other harmful free radicals.

 - Asparagus is also packed with antioxidants.

 - It has anti-aging properties and helps our brains fight cognitive decline.

 - It’s a natural diuretic.

 - Is low in fat and calories (1 cup = 32 calories)

 Prosciutto asparagus is great for kids because they can pick it up and eat it with their fingers.
 My grandchildren think it’s fun to munch away on tasty asparagus spears with a touch of prosciutto.

 Since it is a slice of pretty salty meat, I normally do not add any additional salt to my prosciutto asparagus.
 Instead, I like to add a sprinkle of other seasonings such as garlic salt, lemon pepper, or black pepper.

 As you know, a great food presentation can help enhance the overall appeal of drinks, appetizers, desserts, and food in general.
 Using a slate serving tray is just one great way to display appetizers and treats of all kinds.

-You can easily serve Prosciutto asparagus for an appetizer, or as a side dish.
+You can easily serve Prosciutto asparagus as an appetizer, or as a side dish.
 Either way, it’s super yummy and a great way to get the kids to eat asparagus.

 More great ideas: